infinite-void/llm-ensemble-for-neologism/README.md

 We perform three ensemble techniques.

 ### Majority Voting: Simplest Ensemble Model
-The simplest ensemble model employs **majority voting**, where the final label is selected based on the label predicted by the majority of models in the ensemble. **Accuracy Achieved:** 80%
+The simplest ensemble model employs **majority voting**, where the final label is selected based on the label predicted by the majority of models in the ensemble. **Accuracy Achieved:** 80%.
+Code is available in ensemble_learner_voting.ipynb

 #### Key Insight
 - **Limitation:** The accuracy can decrease when the individual model predictions diverge significantly.